Record: 7-12, 1-5 AAC

 Head Coach: Orlando Antigua

-#4 Corey Allen Jr., Senior, Guard (6-1, 152): The team's best scorer at 15.9 points per game while also averaging 3.4 rebounds and three assists per game.
-Allen can play both guard positions and has a great ability to score the ball.
-When he wants to, he can get to anywhere on the court.
-The senior guard is the team's best shooter, as he is averaging 35.1 percent from behind the arc.
-He has filled up the scoring column in almost every game this season, scoring in double figures in all but four games.
-Allen's season high was a 31-point performance in a loss to Florida State.
+#4 Corey Allen Jr., Senior, Guard (6-1, 152): The team's best scorer at 14.6 PPG while also averaging 3.3 RPG, 2.7 APG, and 1.7 SPG in 32.7 MPG.
+Allen Jr. can play both guard positions and has a great ability to score the basketball.
+The senior guard is the team's best shooter, as he is shooting 34.8% from three and 45.7% from the field.
+He has filled up the scoring column in almost every game this season, scoring in double figures in all but five games.
+Allen Jr. scored 12 points on 4-12 shooting in the loss to UConn earlier this season.

 #5 Nehemias Morillo, Junior, Guard (6-5, 180): A JUCO transfer who has made an immediate impact for the Bulls.
-Morillo is averaging 9.4 points and 5.8 rebounds per game while shooting 26.8 percent from three.
-Antigua likes him a lot as he can play a variety of positions, including point guard.
-He is quick, athletic, mature and has the ability to shoot it well.
-Morillo got off to a very good start early in the season, but has struggled of late, shooting just 5 of 21 from the field in his last three games.
+Morillo is averaging 9.1 PPG and 5.6 RPG while shooting 28.4% from three.
+Antigua likes him a lot as can play a variety of positions, including point guard.
+He is quick, athletic, mature, and has the ability to shoot it well if he can get in a rhythm.
+Morillo is averaging 7.8 PPG and 5.3 RPG in conference play, but only recorded four points and three rebounds in the loss to UConn.

-#33 Ruben Guerrero, Freshman, Center (6-11, 225): A member of Spain's 18U team, he is averaging 5.5 points and 3.3 rebounds per game while shooting 55.6 percent from the floor.
-Guerrero was picked up late in the recruiting trail, but has continued to develop this season.
-He has scored in double digits twice this season and is coming off his best game of the year against East Carolina.
+#33 Ruben Guerrero, Freshman, Center (6-11, 225): A member of Spain's 18U team, he is averaging 5.8 PPG and 4.0 RPG while shooting 50% from the field.
+Guerrero was picked up late in the recruiting trail, but has continued to develop throughout the season.
+Like Zeigler, Guerrero is coming along in conference play, as he has scored in double figures three times against AAC opponents.
+He has six points and four rebounds in the loss to UConn.

-South Florida is coached by Orlando Antigua, aka "Hurricane."
+South Florida is coached by Orlando Antigua aka "Hurricane."
 Antigua is probably the coolest thing about the Bulls since his story is pretty awesome.
-At the age of 15 and living in the Bronx, he was shot in a drive-by shooting with the bullet being lodged in his head.
+Living in the Bronx at the age of 15, he was shot in a drive-by shooting with the bullet being lodged in his head.
 He recovered well from the incident and was playing basketball just two weeks later.
-Antigua also experienced homelessness through his teenage years, but was able to overcome all of this by serving as student council president and becoming a McDonald's All-American in high school.
-He then signed with Pittsburgh where he ranks sixth in career 3-point percentage.
+Antigua also experienced homelessness through his teenage years, but was able to overcome all of this, serving as student council president and becoming a McDonald's All-American in high school.
+He then signed with Pittsburgh where he ranks sixth in career three-point percentage.

 After college, Antigua played with the Harlem Globetrotters for seven years, becoming the first Hispanic player on the roster.
 He earned his nickname "Hurricane" because of his dazzling moves and quickness while on the team.
 He then went on to become an assistant at Pitt from 2006-2008 before finding his way onto John Calipari's staff at Memphis.
 Antigua followed Calipari to Kentucky where he was his top assistant before eventually taking the job at South Florida.